Israel's Top Court Delays Law Thwarting Removal Of Netanyahu From Office

-(MENAFN- IANS) Jerusalem, Jan 4 (IANS) Israel's Supreme Court has delayed the activation of a controversial law that aims at preventing declaring Prime Minister Benjamin Netanyahu unfit for office.
+JERUSALEM, Jan 4 (NNN-MA'AN) – Israel's Supreme Court, delayed yesterday, the activation of a controversial law, that aims at preventing declaring Prime Minister Benjamin Netanyahu, unfit for office.

-In a 6-5 vote, the Supreme Court judges on Wednesday ruled that the activation of the "Incapacitation Law" will be delayed until after the next elections.
+In a 6-5 vote, the Supreme Court judges ruled that, the activation of the so-called“Incapacitation Law” will be delayed until after the next elections.
 The ruling prevents Netanyahu, Israel's longest-serving leader, from benefiting from the law.
-The next elections are expected in about two more years but could be held earlier, Xinhua news agency reported.
+The next elections are expected in about two more years, but could be held earlier.

-The Israeli parliament, or Knesset, dominated by Netanyahu's far-right coalition, passed the law in March 2023 as part of the government's controversial plan to reshape Israel's justice system.
-The law protects Netanyahu from being declared by the attorney general unfit for office over cases of conflict of interest.
+The Israeli parliament, or Knesset, dominated by Netanyahu's far-right coalition, passed the law in Mar, 2023, as part of the government's controversial plan, to reshape Israel's justice system.
+The law protects Netanyahu from being declared by the attorney general unfit for office, over cases of conflict of interest.

 Legal Disclaimer: